mvysny/karibu-testing/karibu-testing-v8/README.md

 [Vaadin-on-Kotlin Example app](https://github.com/mvysny/vaadin-on-kotlin#example-project) on how that's done.
 In short:

 * Karibu-DSL provides the `@AutoView` annotation which you should annotate your views with
-* Then it contains the `AutoViewProvider` class which will use Servlet container to find all classes annotated with the `@AutoView` annotation.
+* Karibu-DSL also provides the `AutoViewProvider` class which will use Servlet container to find all classes annotated with the `@AutoView` annotation.
-* Karibu-DSL also provides the `autoViewProvider` which will then resolve those views for Vaadin `Navigator`.
+* Karibu-DSL also provides the singleton `AutoViewProvider` value via the `autoViewProvider` global property, which you register to the Navigator in your UI.
+That will make Navigator able to resolve all autoviews.
-* All you need to do in your UI is to set the view provider to the navigator, as follows:
+* Therefore, all you need to do in your UI is to set the view provider to the navigator, as follows:

 ```kotlin
 navigator = Navigator(this, content as ViewDisplay)